How to Properly Onboard a New Sales Manager

 Each job requires a unique set of skills and while many sales organizations have comprehensive sales training programs in place, few (in our experience) have similar training programs for their frontline sales managers.
 All too often sales organizations resort to on-the-job training for their sales managers, and that can be too slow, inconsistent and runs the risk of becoming the most expensive type of training – the type that fails to achieve the desired results.

-So what should you do in order to effectively develop a new sales manager?
+So what should you do in order to effectively onboard and develop a new sales manager?

 New Skills Required

 Let’s first consider the extent of the training challenge.
 Here some of the skills frontline sales managers need to master in order to succeed:

 - Recruiting and selecting the right team members

 - Managing performance

 - Coaching and developing selling skills in others

 - Leading and motivating

 Since the typical sales manager is promoted from the field, it is doubtful that many have had formal training in these skills.
 Hence the inherent challenge of making this initial career pivot.